 The following may sound a little negative at times, but it’s just so we are secure in the knowledge that we have provided you with as much information as possible, the good and the bad, to ensure everybody is completely aware exactly what type of trips we run for the benefit of you, us and your fellow expedition members as there is nothing worse than getting someone booking on the trip when it is not what they actually wanted or expected as our expeditions are too long and too full on.
 You need to know what you are in for and be able to handle it!

 At times you will be exposed to all the elements, from extreme cold to intense humid heat and high altitude.
-And, for example, as wonderful as places like Ethiopia & Sudan are, they do not have a western infrastructure and their acceptable level of hygiene standards are very different to ours.
+And, for example, as wonderful as places like Somaliland & Sudan are, they do not have a western infrastructure and their acceptable level of hygiene standards are very different to ours.

 Mucking In: This is a full participation expedition so you need to be able to participate fully in all aspects of the trip including cooking, cleaning, truck security, carrying water, collecting firewood, digging your vehicle out of sand & bogs, etc.

 We get everyone to agree that you are medically fit and able and can physically participate fully in all aspects required.
 Don’t worry, you don’t need any prior experience or knowledge or to be a fitness freak, just to be happy to do your share and have a willingness to get stuck in when necessary.

 When things go wrong: The only thing we can guarantee is that at some point things will not go according to plan!
 We have to follow the legislation of each individual country and they may all have different regulations and attitudes towards us.
 Generally everyone is always friendly and it’s usually obstacles such as breakdowns, bad roads and natural disasters that have a bearing on the expedition.
 Everything changes from trip to trip depending on what the current situation or problem is, so it’s not ‘if’ something goes wrong, it’s ‘when’.